axiom-crypto/axiom-docs/docs/docs/introduction/README.md

 #### Overview

-To fulfill queries, Axiom performs three steps:

-- **Read:** Axiom uses ZK proofs to trustlessly read from block headers, states, transactions, and receipts in any historical Ethereum block.
+Axiom uses ZK proofs to trustlessly read from block headers, states, transactions, and receipts in any historical Ethereum block.
 All Ethereum on-chain data is encoded in one of these forms, meaning that Axiom can access anything an archive node can.
-- **Compute:** Once data has been ingested, Axiom applies verified compute on top.
-Developers can specify their own computation in Javascript, and the validity of each computation is verified in a ZK proof.
-Try out the [quickstart](/docs/introduction/quickstart.md) to play around with the available compute primitives.
+Queries into Axiom go through three stages:

+- **Submission:** Developers build an Axiom circuit using the Axiom Typescript SDK to define computations over on-chain data they want to request from Axiom.
+Using this circuit, they can query Axiom on-chain by sending a transaction to the `AxiomV2Query` contract.
-- **Verify:** Axiom accompanies each result with a ZK validity proof that (1) the input data was correctly fetched from the chain and (2) the compute was correctly applied.
-This ZK proof is verified on-chain in the Axiom smart contract, and the final result is then trustlessly available for use in your smart contract.
+- **Fulfillment:** After a few minutes, Axiom will send results on-chain with a ZK validity proof that (1) the input data was correctly fetched from the chain and (2) the compute was correctly applied.
+This ZK proof is verified on-chain in the Axiom smart contract
+- **Callback:** After verification, the final results are sent to the chosen smart contract via an on-chain callback.
+They can then be used in applications in the same way as standard on-chain data.

 Because they are verified by a ZK proof, results from Axiom have **security cryptographically equivalent to that of Ethereum** and make no assumptions about crypto-economics, incentives, or game theory.
 We believe this offers the highest possible guarantee for smart contract applications.